FeedFoodie/feedfoodie.github.io/about.md

 - Copy the feed url for the series you want:
 	- [Subscribe to Star Instructor Master Baek](https://northbladetl.com/feed.simb.xml)
 	- [Subscribe to Absolute Warrior](https://northbladetl.com/feed.absw.xml)
-- Select "Add feed" on the RSS reader app and paste the feed url.
+- Select "Add Feed" or "Add Content" on the RSS reader app and paste the feed url.
 - The app should now send you notifications when a chapter is uploaded.

 ### For Browser Extension